rrwick/Addivox/docs/docs/faq_and_miscellaneous_tips.md

 ## What was the inspiration for Addivox?

 Like many who play wind controllers, I enjoyed the brassy sounds of the [EVI-NER](https://www.davidsonaudioandmultimedia.com/products/evi-ner) synthesizer.
 However, I had a couple issues with EVI-NER.
 First of all, its sound was a bit too synthesizery, especially in the low end.
-I wanted something more similar to a brass sound over the full range, from tuba-like in the low range to trombone-like in the mid range to trumpet-like in the upper range.
+I wanted something similar to a brass sound over the full range, from tuba-like in the low range to trombone-like in the mid range to trumpet-like in the upper range.
 Second, while I was able to register my copy of EVI-NER and get my serial number, I have seen many reports online of people who could not, so it seems that EVI-NER may not be a reliable option for the windsynth community.

 Addivox solves the first issue by allowing for multiple key notes in its patches.
 This allows you to define different sounds in different registers, creating patches that smoothly span many octaves.
 And Addivox solves the second issue by being source-available (see [License](license.md)) and not containing any DRM like serial numbers or activation codes.

 Finally, while I did not start developing Addivox with formants in mind, during development I learned how important they can be for shaping the timbre of a sound.
 So I now consider the ability to apply formant EQ filters to be one of Addivox's key features (see [EQ](eq.md)).

-## Can Addivox mimic real instruments sounds?
+## Can Addivox mimic real instrument sounds?

 Perhaps, with some careful fine-tuning of the patches, but this is not what Addivox was designed for.
 If your goal is to mimic a real instrument with your wind controller, then something like the [SWAM instruments](https://audiomodeling.com) would be a better choice.